Table of Contents

 The Cost of Context Switching:

 Research suggests that every time an IT worker switches apps, it takes 23 minutes to regain deep focus.
-If a developer has to check a Help Desk for bug details and then switch to a Project tool to log hours, efficiency collapses.
+If a developer has to check a Help Desk for bug details and then switch to a Project tool to log hours, efficiency suffers.

 OneDesk: The Hybrid Advantage